 Other goals include:

-- Foster commitment to professional development of paddling association leaders and associated members.
+- Foster commitment to the professional development of paddling association leaders and associated members.

 - Increase organizational learning through cross Canada dialogue of paddle sports and recreational paddling industry